Tamar (Genesis): Jewish views

 Frymer-Kensky finds Tamar's traits of assertiveness in action, willingness to be unconventional, and deep loyalty to family to be qualities that distinguish her descendant, King David.

 According to Legends of the Jews, Tamar was endowed with a prophetic gift which allowed her to know the future of her descendants.
 From this gift, she knew that she would be the ancestress of royal line of David and mighty prophets.
-While she was standing in gate of Timnah and wearing a veil; Judah, who was intoxicated from wine that twisted his understanding away, came to her.
+While she was standing at gates of Timnath and wearing a veil; Judah, who was intoxicated from wine that twisted his understanding away, came to her.
 After that, he left her with three symbolical pledges; his staff, the stay of Tribe of Judah; his mantle, representation of his strength; and his signet-diadem, the glory of kingdom of Judah.
-When her state became known, Tamar was dragged before the court, in which Isaac, Jacob, and Judah as the judges.
+When her state became known, Tamar was dragged before the court, in which Isaac, Jacob, and Judah were the judges.

 As a judge, Judah gave a decision that Tamar was liable to the death penalty by burning according to the law, for she was the daughter of the high priest (Shem) who was accused of leading an unchaste demeanor.
-After Tamar showed the three pledges from the man who came to her, Judah's countenance grew pale to green color when he publicly confessed his relationship with her.
+After Tamar showed the three pledges from the man who came to her, Judah's countenance grew pale to green color when he publicly confessed his carnal relationship with her.